brugal/wolfcamql/README-wolfcam.txt

   ex:  /video tga wav    to dump tga screen-shots and a wav sound recording
   ex:  /video avins wav name myNewVideo     avi file with no sound and a wav file

+  'name :demoname' will use the current demo filename as the video file basename

   r_jpegCompressionQuality   controls jpeg compression quality r_pngZlibCompression  choose between high speed or higher compression size